 timbre in isolation.
 There's no trace of any kind of Eastern or Western "twang" in this fomal

-On the one hand, the new Novation Peak / Summit synths sound like the best era of Roland
+In one way of looking at it, the new Novation Peak / Summit synths sound like the best era of Roland

 - Jupiters, Junos, even the dusty JX-3P.
 This is the element that I've been looking for